 Learning Support Coordinator

 Carcoola’s Student Services aims to provide a sound and well structured support system for students.
-The Learning Support Coordinator (LSC) consults and liaises with the School Principal, Deputy Principal, the School Psychologist, Chaplain and other outside agencies such as disabilities services, consulting teachers, parents and staff to address student needs.
+The Learning Support Coordinator (LSC) consults and liaises with the School Principal, the School Psychologist, Chaplain and other outside agencies such as disabilities services, consulting teachers, parents and staff to address student needs.